Features and terminology in Azure Event Hubs

 - System properties

-It is your responsibility to manage the offset.
+It's your responsibility to manage the offset.

 For more information about Event Hubs, visit the following links: